BAAT: Bay Area Amateur Thespians

 -

-KittonkholaBAAT's May 2024 production of Selim Al Deen's Kittonkhola, directed by renowned practitioners Partha Pratim Deb and Rupa Deb, brought rural Bangladesh's marginalized performers and villagers to life — their struggles of love and survival rendered through a collaboration between Silicon Valley artists and distinguished figures of the Bengali stage.
+KittonkholaBAAT's May 2024 production of Selim Al Deen's Kittonkhola, directed and co-performed by renowned practitioners Partha Pratim Deb and Rupa Deb, brought rural Bangladesh's marginalized performers and villagers to life — their struggles of love and survival rendered through a collaboration between Silicon Valley artists and distinguished figures of the Bengali stage.

 -